 Paul E. Martin University Center.
 Located at 105 Fir Hill, the Paul E. Martin University Center has changed from a private club serving dues-paying members to a University-operated restaurant and banquet center.
-The table service restaurant is open for lunch between 11:30 a.m. and 2 p.m.
-Business and departmental functions, banquets, receptions, and parties can be scheduled during the hours of 7:30 a.m. to noon.
+The Grille Room restaurant is open for lunch between 11:30 a.m. and 2 p.m.
+Business and departmental functions, banquets, receptions, and parties can be scheduled by contacting the Martin University Center.